Creative expression. a young graffiti artist painting a design on a wall

 Building a Portfolio

-The more creative work you put out there for people to look at , the better job opportunities you’ll have !
-If you’re interested in pursuing design work, try designing something for someone else—then they can model your work .
+The more creative work you put out there for people to look at, the better job opportunities you’ll have!
+If you’re interested in pursuing design work, try designing something for someone else—then they can model your work.
 If you’re interested in writing, start a blog or a collection of short stories that other people could read.
-You never know who might be interested in hiring you!
+You never know who might be interested in hiring you if you build a great portfolio!

 Finding Resources and Support